RHESGroup/SAYAC-Embedded-Processor/SUI/README.md

 ![sui](https://user-images.githubusercontent.com/82899079/183257253-7d58b119-67ec-479e-9fe0-11bf7e99b0a0.jpg)

+## Example Program
+The application program that is being run on this SAYAC system, is a hardware security program.
+In some specific APPs, in order to access the provided services, a user has to first grant access, providing a correct predefined password.
+ * Passwords must be 8 characters long;
+ * APP performs the password correctness checking exploiting a custom co-processor, named SHADOW;
+ * SHADOW is implemented resorting to the SAYAC processor;
+ * APP and SHADOW interact via a shared memory called Mem, and specifically:
+ * To request a new password check, APP has to:

+    * store the 16 lower bits of the password into Mem(0x0F00),
+    * store the 16 higher bits of the password into Mem(0x0F01),
+    * store the value x000F into Mem(0x0F02);
+    * at the completion of its check, SHADOW stores into Mem(0x0F10):
+     * the value x0000 if the check failed,
+     * the value x000F if the check passed;

+In addition, the designers of SHADOW erroneously used a debug-oriented version of the processor SAYAC.
+In such a version, 2 general purpose registers (namely, R3 and R4) are used to store, at the completion of each Von-Neumann cycle, the number of clock cycles elapsed from the beginning of the current password checking, and the estimated power consumption from the beginning of the current password checking, respectively.

 ## How to run
 The executable harness file is provided to the users in addition to the source files that are needed for a system simulation.
 To run the example system you need to first invoke the SUI environment: